 The Florida Humanities Council’s programming seeks to engage Floridians with humanities content that both stirs curiosity and affects people’s everyday lives.
-From our community project grants and engaging speaker series, to our exhibition partnership with the Smithsonian Institution and reading and discussion programs, we aim to bring Floridians together.
+From our community project grants and engaging speakers, to our exhibition partnership with the Smithsonian Institution and reading and discussion programs, we aim to bring Floridians together.

 Museum on Mainstreet is a partnership program that brings Smithsonian Institution exhibitions, resources, and programming to small towns across the state.
 Exhibitions are designed to engage communities and become a catalyst for conversations about life in small-town America.